valkey-io/valkey-doc/docs/data-types/probabilistic/hyperloglogs.md

 ## Learn more

 * [Redis new data structure: the HyperLogLog](http://antirez.com/news/75) has a lot of details about the data structure and its implementation in Redis.
-* [Redis HyperLogLog Explained](https://www.youtube.com/watch?v=MunL8nnwscQ) shows you how to use Redis HyperLogLog data structures to build a traffic heat map.
+* [HyperLogLog Explained](https://www.youtube.com/watch?v=MunL8nnwscQ) shows you how to use HyperLogLog data structures to build a traffic heat map.